 Looking at some of the publicly available data points, the power of online marketplaces in France becomes even clearer:

-It comes as no surprise that Amazon leads the French e-commerce market as it does in most western countries.
-The US e-commerce giant attracts almost ⅓ of the traffic in the “generic” marketplaces category and 15% in the E-commerce Top 100 2021.
+It comes as no surprise that Amazon leads the French e-commerce market as it does in most Western countries.
+The US e-commerce giant has 300 million active users and around 200 million have Amazon Prime subscriptions.

 With more than 300 million products listed, Amazon is undoubtedly the leading marketplace in France and the place to sell your products.
 Selling on the platform guarantees the trust of potential buyers and a lot of traffic.

 Cdiscount is the 2nd most important marketplace and the 3rd most important e-commerce website in terms of traffic in France.
-With more than 100 million products listed, Cdiscount is the historic player on the French e-commerce market especially for electronics, and now for furniture as well.
+With more than 100 million products listed, Cdiscount is a historic player in the French e-commerce market, especially for electronics, and now for furniture as well.

 Even if eBay is kind of the oldest player in the French e-commerce game, the marketplace benefits from a huge amount of visits every month and claims to have 5 million active buyers.
 On top of that, nowadays 80% of the sales are not auction-based, which shows that the platform is becoming more and more B2C friendly.